siegenth/StreamsProxy/LibertyStreamsProxy/README.md

 Provided in Box:
  * UpperRest.sab : The Streams application bundle file, with the demonstration Streams application, source below.
- * A video walking through the
+ * A video walking through the process outlined here.

 Overview of Steps.